Twingate-Labs/tg-group-profile-manager/README.md

 * Manage access to resources that share the same IP addresses or DNS names
 * Segregate access to different environments (e.g. Development, Test, Production environments)
 * Switch between resources in different geographic regions
+* Request/approve access to groups
+* Time-bound access to groups (resources)

 Profiles can be configured in JSON and access to each profile can be restricted based on group membership.
-Currently the only profile type that is supported is a `one-of` pattern that ensures a user can only be in a single group from a set of possible groups.

 ![profile_list](./images/profile_list.png)
 ![change_group](./images/change_group.png)